LeAnne Burch

 LeAnne Pittman Burch is a lawyer, politician, and retired brigadier general in Arkansas.
 She served in the Arkansas House of Representatives from 2016-2020.
 She was preceded in office by Sheilla Lampkin.
+Burch served as the House Minority Whip in Ninety-second General Assembly.
 She was succeeded in office by Howard Beaty.
 She is a Democrat.

 She was born in Stuttgart, Arkansas and graduated from DeWitt High School.

 She served in the Active Army for 12 years and in the Army Reserves for 18 years.
 Her service included tours of duty in Germany, Bosnia, and Afghanistan.

-She graduated from Hendrix College and the University of Memphis School of Law.
+She graduated from Hendrix College, University of Memphis School of Law, and The Judge Advocate General's Legal Center and School.

-She has lived in Monticello, Arkansas.
+She currently resides in Monticello, Arkansas.
 She is Methodist.